pfoo360/Campfire/README.md

 # What does the app do?

 Visitors can search for and read user-generated content.
 People that sign up can create, update and delete their own content!
-[Click here for a more in-depth walkthrough](#walkthrough)
+[Click here for a walkthrough](#walkthrough)

 # Features